Go to content area

 ( From the brochure of the symposium on The Dematerialization of Art, International Center for Advanced Studies in Art, New York University, 1987)

-From the analysis of the questionnaires, it resulted that the majority of participants believed they “ate” Andy Warhol dematerialized.
+From the answers to the questionnaires, it resulted that the majority of participants believed they “ate” Andy Warhol dematerialized.

-Few nights after, Andy Warhol died.!
-We were shocked about it.
+Few nights after, 22 February, Andy Warhol died.!

 At the opening of the Dematerialization of Art symposium at New York University, Lenny Horowitz and Stephen Di Lauro, two Plexus historical players, by reporting from the floor the Sandro's performance, questioned about the potential dematerialization of Andy Warhol.